-The new, unified approach to automation makes department-overarching, end-to-end use cases available for automation – this requires for a new set of highly specialized employees at the core of a business’ automation initiative.
+The new, unified approach to automation makes department-overarching, end-to-end use cases available for automation – requiring a new set of highly specialized employees at the core of a business’ automation initiative.
 These employees could form a cross-functional center of excellence (CoE), consisting of agile teams which work on solutions to end-to-end process automation and improvement.

 Undoubtedly, there will be tension between the bottom-up, “democratic” approach and the top-down, “aristocratic” approach to automation as outlined in the previous paragraphs.
 Imagine, for example, a business unit that has automated parts of an inefficient process already, and then a top-down-decision to automate the process end to end is made.
 Even if a single “spot automation” is not business critical, the mass of small automations the team has implemented over time can cause disruptions if suddenly changed by an unaligned, badly communicated top-down decision in favor of end-to-end automation.

-Eventually, proactive communication, change management, a mutual alignment on the goals of automation, and new models of collaboration are needed in order to successfully manage the balancing act of unifying the automation initiatives within a company.
-But if introduced with foresight and care, the intelligent automation platform can become the “one-stop-enabler” in a company’s improvement cycle, integrating the workforce to constantly elaborate process improvement potential, execute insights-driven implementation, and efficiently orchestrate the human-machine co-work.
+Eventually, proactive communication, change management, a mutual alignment on the goals of automation, and collaboration are needed in order to successfully manage the balancing act of unifying the automation initiatives within a company.
+But if introduced with foresight and care, the intelligent automation platform can become the “one-stop-enabler” in a company’s improvement cycle, integrating the workforce to constantly elaborate process improvement potential, execute insight-driven implementation, and efficiently orchestrate the human-machine co-work.

-Please reach out so that we can jointly discuss and define the next steps on your automation roadmap – we will help you in exhausting the potential of these newly emerging automation trends to the fullest.
+Please reach out so that we can jointly discuss and define the next steps on your automation roadmap – we will help you identify use cases to unleash these newly emerging automation trends to their fullest potential.